 The Best Products for Treating Dark Under-Eye Circles

-To reduce the appearance of dark under-eye circles, we took Dr. Engelman’s advice and rounded up four products that will have you well on your way to brighter-looking eyes.
+To reduce the appearance of dark under-eye circles, we took Dr. Engelman’s advice and rounded up 12 products that will have you well on your way to brighter-looking eyes.

 Try this hydrating hyaluronic acid and caffeine eye serum to reduce the appearance of dark circles and puffiness.
-Plus, the triple roller — including three ultra-cooling, stainless steel balls — massages the under eyes, leaving them looking refreshed and well-rested.
+The triple roller — which includes three ultra-cooling, stainless steel balls — massages the under-eyes, leaving them looking refreshed and well-rested.

 Vitamin C is a powerful brightener that can fade hyperpigmentation spots.
 Some vitamin C serums may be too harsh for the sensitive eye area, but this one was made specifically for it.
 In addition to vitamin C to target dark circles, the formula contains a tri-peptide complex and hyaluronic acid to diminish fine lines like crow’s feet and hydrate dry skin.